-The PC Card slot has one connector that supports a single Type I or Type II card, as well as an adapter for a 34-mm ExpressCard.
+The PC Card slot has one connector that supports a single Type I or Type II card.
 The PC Card slot supports CardBus technology and extended PC Cards.
 "Type" of card refers to its thickness, not its functionality.

-- 54-mm ExpressCard (not supported by your computer) - 34-mm ExpressCard (supported with an adapter) - PC Card (supported by your computer)
+- 54-mm ExpressCard (not supported by your computer) - 2 34-mm ExpressCard (supported with an adapter) - 3 PC Card (supported by your computer)